ICB-DCM/cOmicsArt/docs/interface-details/03-pre-processing.md

   - TMM stands for Trimmed Mean of M-values.
 It is a normalization method that estimates the scaling factors for the library sizes.
 The scaling factors are used to adjust the library sizes to account for differences in sequencing depth between samples.

 **Type: Log-based**

 You have the options of log10, log2 and ln (natural logarithm).
 Note, that there will be 1 added to the raw measurements to avoid taking log of 0 which results in -Inf.
 You will also need to specify - again - the filtering options as first steps.

 **Type: Miscellaneous**

 Be aware that this methods might not be particular suitable for e.g. raw count data.
 It might be useful however if you have data that is already-pre processed to some extend and you want to use e.g. cOmicsArts visualisation tools.
 You will also need to specify - again - the filtering options as first steps.

 *Pareto scaling*

   - Pareto scaling is a scaling method that divides the data by the square root of the standard deviation.
 This method is useful when the data has a large dynamic range.

 *Centering & Scaling*

   - Centering and scaling is a normalization method that subtracts the mean and divides by the standard deviation.

 *Scaling 0-1*

   - Scaling to 0-1 is a normalization method that scales the data to a range between 0 and 1.
----

-### [optional] Select Batch Effect Column
+**[optional Step]  Select Batch Effect Column**

 Choose a batch effect if applicable.
 Possible choices are taken from the sample annotation columns. **Important**: This step is **optional**, as sometimes no batches need